Will Indiana cover the spread vs. UConn? Betting Trends, Record ATS

 Indiana vs UConn Betting Records & Stats

-- The Hoosiers beat the spread 16 times in 35 games last year.
+- The Hoosiers covered the spread 16 times in 35 games last year.

-- UConn put together a 24-9-0 record against the spread last season.

 Indiana vs. UConn Over/Under Stats